The ultimate Katherine & Surrounds accommodation guide

 Just 5km west of Katherine township and nestled within 44 acres of parkland is the Katherine Holiday Park which has all you need for a short or long stay.
 Featuring a pool, spa and kiosk, the park is surrounded by national parks and bushwalking trails.

 Around 40 minutes drive from Katherine is the Leliyn/Edith Falls Campground, also situated within Nitmiluk National Park.
 Owned by the local Jawoyn Aboriginal people, the park is a true slice of camping in the Northern Territory.

-The Shady Lane Tourist Park is just five minutes from the Katherine Post Office, meaning the region’s attractions are on your doorstep.
-Take it easy under the trees or enjoy a 250-metre stroll to the river to try your hand at catching your own fish dinner.
+The Shady Lane Tourist Park is just five minutes from the Katherine post office, meaning the region’s attractions are on your doorstep.
+Take it easy under the trees or enjoy a 250m stroll to the river to try your hand at catching your own fish dinner.